michael105/minilib/minicore/rinit/README.md

 A minimal init.

 The small size and using vfork might spare some resources.
+Especially, when considering context switches for reaping subprocesses.

-readahead has to be implemented by the stages.
+Readahead has to be implemented by the stages.

 (2020/06)